nazarkopelchak/NutritionTracker/README.md

 - If you want to install the app on your smartphone, you will need an Android powered device and Internal App Sharing enabled in Google Play Store
 - To enable Internal App Sharing, follow these steps below:
   - Open Play Store
+  - Navigate to Settings (Click on the account profile picture, which is located at the top right corner of the screen)
+  - Enable Developer Options (Go to > **About** section and tap 7 times on the **Play Store version** option)
+  - Once you get the "You are now a developer!" prompt, you will now see the **Developer options** section in the **Settings>General**
+  - Navigate to Developer optiions, and enable **Internal app sharing** switch.
+  - Done

 ## Installation